anyscale/madewithml.github.io/docs/courses/foundations/utilities.md

 ### Standardize data
 We need to standardize our data (zero mean and unit variance) so a specific feature's magnitude doesn't affect how the model learns its weights.
 We're only going to standardize the inputs X because our outputs y are class values.
-We're going to compose our own `StandardScaler` class so we have easily save and load it later during inference.
+We're going to compose our own `StandardScaler` class so we can easily save and load it later during inference.
 ```python linenums="1"
 class StandardScaler(object):
     def __init__(self, mean=None, std=None):